vryy/4C/tests/testconfig/README.md

 ### User triggered tests

 Since we allow merges to `master` only for tested commits, the user has to start a pipeline on the commit when submitting a merge request.
 This can be done under the GitLab web interface: Goto `CI/CD - Pipelines - Run Pipeline`, then select the branch you want to test (the latest commit on that branch will be tested) and push the button `Create pipeline`.
 This will first perform the code checks and if they pass a full release build and test on all configurations.

+### Output

+For each job certain testing output is displayed in GitLab (select job under `CI/CD - Pipelines`).
+For the minimal tests the full output can be viewed online.
+The full tests produce too much output for the web interface, only the last 200 lines of each failed test are displayed, as well as a summary of the `ctest` call.
+In each case, the full output of the `ctest` is written to a `.log` file and copied to a local path defined by the `LOG_FILE_PATH` variable.